-Facing the World (FTW) is a charitable foundation (the Foundation) that has pioneered a bold new approach to building capacity for complex craniofacial treatment and care in countries where access to specialist healthcare is limited.
+Facing the World (FTW) is a children's medical foundation (the Foundation) pioneering a bold new approach to building capacity for complex craniofacial treatment and care in countries where demand is high and access to specialist healthcare is limited.
 The blueprint for the approach is being rolled out in Vietnam with the long-term aim of replicating the platform in other countries.
 The goal is to create self-run centers of medical excellence able to provide crucial life-changing surgery to children born with facial deformities.
-This is being achieved using the "teach a man to fish" approach: i.e. transfer medical expertise to the centers established by the Foundation.
-Without specialist medical intervention, the future for children born with severe facial disfigurements in low- and middle-income countries (LMICS) is one of social isolation, poverty and further life-threatening health complications.
-These tragic outcomes are avoidable.
-Facing the World is fighting for these children to give them a better life.
+This is being achieved using the "teach a man to fish" approach: i.e. transferring medical expertise to the centers established by the Foundation in partnership with local hospitals.

+Without specialist medical intervention, the future for children born with severe facial deformities in lowand middle-income countries (LMICS) is one of social isolation, poverty, and further life-threatening health complications.
+These tragic outcomes are avoidable for the tens of thousands of children affected.

+Facing the World is fighting for these children, to give them a better life.